Frise chronologique

 The First Coeducational Grande École

-No text stipulated that students at the École des Chartes had to be exclusively male.
+No text stipulated that students at the École des chartes had to be exclusively male.
 In 1906, the daughter of a polytechnician, Geneviève Aclocque, passed the entrance exam, a first hailed by the newspapers at the time: ‘The public can no longer believe in the inferiority of the female sex’.
 After the Great War, the feminisation rate accelerated: by 1924, parity had been reached and was soon surpassed in the 1930s.

 1914-1918